Features of ado toys

 As a hobbyist, Herman recreated all kinds of ado items, sometimes in collaboration with Verzuu jr. Herman used new replica metal marks for his works.

 By now, you’ve hopefully got a feel for what ado toys look like.
 Still curious about something?
-Or maybe you’ve got a idea to share?
 Just drop us a message!